opencybersecurityalliance/kestrel-lang/README.rst

 composition, sharing, and reuse.
 The session started from 3 simple hunt step demos---TTP pattern matching, provenance tracking, and data visualization analytics---then went into comprehensive hunt flow composition to convey the idea of hunting knowledge composition and reuse.
-The recording is currently available at SANS library and will be published by SANS.

 Kestrel will be presented as part of the open hunting stack for hybrid cloud in Black Hat Europe Arsenal 2021 session: `An Open Stack for Threat Hunting in Hybrid Cloud With Connected Observability`_.
 We will hunt an APT in a hybrid cloud that is a variant of a typical supply chain attack yet implemented in a more stealthy manner.
 The open stack consisting of Kestrel, `SysFlow`_, and other open-source projects will be presented.

 Connecting With The Community
 =============================